StellarFw/stellar/README.md

 - Native support for HTTP, WebSocket and TCP connections
 - Powerful and simple to use [Validation system](https://stellar-framework.com/guide/validation.html)

-Note that Stellar only supports Node.js version 7 or upper.
+Note that Stellar only supports Node.js LTS version 14 or upper.

 ## Questions/Issues